Goldman lifts Datadog Inc. [DDOG] price estimate. Who else is bullish?

 The presentation will be webcast live, and a replay will be available for a limited time under the “Events and Presentations” section of the Company’s investor relations website at https://investors.datadoghq.com/.

-Compared to the average trading volume of 4.56M shares, DDOG reached a trading volume of 5392533 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for DDOG stock reached $41.67 billion, with 311.85 million shares outstanding and 240.76 million shares in the current float.
+Compared to the average trading volume of 4.60M shares, DDOG reached a trading volume of 6631065 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for DDOG shares is $213.15 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on DDOG stock is a recommendation set at 2.10.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.